fsolares/Python-Twitter_Sentiment_Analysis/README.md

 # Twitter_Sentiment_Analysis
-This is a Twitter Sentiment Analysis developed by **Felipe Solares da Silva**, using Python, NLTK, TextBlob and Tweepy.
+This is a Twitter Sentiment Analysis developed by **Felipe Solares da Silva**, using Python, NLTK, TextBlob and Tweepy.<br>
 This project is part of his **professional portfolio**.
-If you want to see more projects like this one go and check https://github.com/fsolares/professional-portfolio.
+If you want to see more of my projects, go and check my portfolio at https://github.com/fsolares/professional-portfolio.<br>

 #### Acknowledgment